tomasztunik/gutenberg/packages/components/src/border-box-control/border-box-control/README.md

 ### `label`: `string`

-If provided, a label will be generated using this `string` as the content.
+If provided, a label will be generated using this as the content.

 _Whether it is visible only to screen readers is controlled via `hideLabelFromVision`._